T-Mobile vs. Sprint Review 2020

 Yeah, it’s really not even close between Sprint and T-Mobile.
 You’ll run into plenty of dead spots with Sprint basically anywhere you go that isn’t back east or somewhere along the west coast.
 It all depends on whether you’re lucky enough to live in an area with Sprint coverage or not.
 Otherwise, you might struggle to send a basic text in certain areas.

-For T-Mobile, you should enjoy dependable cell service basically everywhere you go.
+With T-Mobile, you should enjoy dependable cell service basically everywhere you go.
 Thus, you guessed it, T-Mobile wins the day when it comes to coverage.
+Check out our coverage review to learn more about how Sprint and T-Mobile compare to other major carriers, like AT&T and Verizon.

 T-Mobile and Sprint offer basically all the same phones at the same prices.

-Both T-Mobile and Sprint offer essentially every new cell phone device you would want, but we gotta give the edge to Sprint for offering more Google Pixel support.
+Both T-Mobile and Sprint offer essentially every new cell phone device—iPhones, Galaxies, Google Pixels, and more—you would want, but we gotta give the edge to Sprint for offering more Google Pixel support.
+If you want to learn about the latest cell phone deals from Sprint, T-Mobile, and other carriers, check out our regularly-updated deals page.

 Sprint vs. T-Mobile perks